strawberry-graphql/strawberry/docs/extensions/query-depth-limiter.md

 # `QueryDepthLimiter`

-This plugin adds a validator to limit the query depth of GraphQL operations.
+This extension adds a validator to limit the query depth of GraphQL operations.

 ## Usage example: